phbridge/Python_Prometheus_Host_Stats/README.md

 I should probably mention this uses proc/XYZ for grabbing the stats so will only work on OS's that have the proc files :-)

+This can be run in either Pull mode (Prometheus/Flask) or Push mode (Influx directly)

 # Contacts
 Phil Bridges - phbridge@cisco.com